-The geometry of the Ufita Valley Source is based on geological and geomorphologic observations on the Ufita River valley and surrounding areas, and on the re- analysis of the 1732 Irpinia earthquake macroseismic field.
-Further constraints come also from recent studies that focused on the nearby Bisaccia Source, responsible for the 1930 Irpinia earthquake.
+The geometry of this Source is based on geological and geomorphologic observations on the Ufita River valley and surrounding areas, and on the re-analysis of the 1732 Irpinia earthquake macroseismic field.
+Further constraints come also from recent studies that focused on the nearby Source, responsible for the 1930 Irpinia earthquake.

-This source, together with the nearby Bisaccia Source and the Melfi Source, that is located further to the east and is responsible for the 1851 earthquake near the Vulture volcano, belongs to an ESE-WNW trending tectonic lineament that disrupt the continuity of the extensional seismogenic belt that runs along the crest of the Southern Apennines.
+This Source is a N-dipping fault with a normal kinematics with a right-lateral sense of motion.
+Together with the nearby Sources located further to the east, responsible for the 1851 earthquake near the Vulture volcano, this Source belongs to an ESE-WNW trending tectonic lineament that disrupts the seeming continuity of the extensional seismogenic belt that runs along the crest of the Southern Apennines.

-The Ufita River valley falls in a portion of the Southern Apennines seismogenic belt that was hit several times by destructive events (namely: the 1688, the 1702, the 1732, the 1930 and the 1962 earthquakes).
-The clustering of earthquakes distinguishes this area from nearby regions, where the destructive events are aligned along the belt (i.e. in a NW-SE direction).
-On the contrary, some of these earthquakes have the macroseismic epicentral area shifted east of the chain, suggesting that in this area there may coexist at least two different seismogenic fault systems.
+The Ufita River valley falls in a portion of the Southern Apennines seismogenic belt that was hit several times by destructive events (namely, the 1688, 1702, 1732, 1930, and 1962 earthquakes).
+The clustering of earthquakes distinguishes this area from nearby regions, where the destructive events are seemingly aligned along the belt (i.e. in a NW-SE direction).
+On the contrary, the mesoseismal area of some of these earthquakes is shifted to the east of the chain, suggesting that in this area two quite different seismogenic faulting types may coexist - if in a spatially complex arrangement.

-The E-W trending tectonic lineament, to which the Ufita Valley, the Bisaccia and the Melfi sources belong, is characterized by right-lateral kinematics and may be an inherited crustal discontinuity, reactivated nowadays under the NNW directed Adria plate motion.
-This geometry and kinematics is similar to those of the best known Molise-Mattinata-Gondola shear zone, located more to the N, and associated to the 2002 Molise seismic sequence.
-In this contest, the three seismogenic sources may be shallow segments of a flower structure branching from the deep shear zone.
+The resulting E-W trending tectonic lineament, to which these Sources belong, is characterized by right-lateral kinematics and may be an inherited crustal discontinuity, reactivated nowadays under the NNW directed Adria plate motion.
+This geometry and kinematics is similar to those of the best known Molise-Mattinata-Gondola shear zone, located more to the N, and associated with the 2002 Molise seismic sequence.
+In this context, the three seismogenic sources may be shallow segments of a flower structure branching from the deep shear zone.

 The 1732 Irpinia earthquake produced the maximum damages in the Ufita River valley and in the Baronia ridge.
 The macroseismic field of this earthquake is characterized by two areas of intensity maxima.
 These are the Ufita Valley to the north, and to the south the towns of Lioni and Teora close to the northern portion of the 1980 earthquake seismogenic source.
 The latter area was already hit by the 1694 Irpinia earthquake.
 When considering only the northern area, it has a characteristic elongation in a ca. E-W direction, in that resembling the macroseismic field of the 1930 Irpinia earthquake, which occurred about 30 km to the east.

-A recent re-evaluation of digitized seismograms of the 1930 earthquake led to a stable solution showing a principal plane striking almost WNW-ESE and an oblique component, so that the source is characterised by normal kinematics with a right- lateral sense of motion (Pino et al., 2008).
+A re-evaluation of digitized seismograms of the 1930 earthquake led to a stable solution showing a principal plane striking almost WNW-ESE and an oblique component, so that the source is characterised by normal kinematics with a right-lateral sense of motion (Pino et al., 2008).